jekil/RangeOfficerBot/Readme.md

 - **Beep Mode**: plays only a start signal (beep), it can be used to test your reflexes.
 - **Stage Mode**: simulate the execution of a stage, with Range Officer Bot giving you all the commands from [IPSC Handgun Competition Rules](https://www.ipsc.org/wp-content/uploads/2023/12/IPSC-Handgun-Competition-Rules-Jan-2024-Edition-Final-27-Dec-2023.pdf).
 The normal prcedure is simulated:

-    - Start of "the Course of Fire" with "Load And Make Ready" command (IPSC rule 8.3.1).
+    - Start of "the Course of Fire" with *"Load And Make Ready"* command (IPSC rule 8.3.1).
-    - "Are You Ready?" command (IPSC rule 8.3.2).
+    - *"Are You Ready?"* command (IPSC rule 8.3.2).
-    - "Standby" command (IPSC rule 8.3.3).
+    - *"Standby"* command (IPSC rule 8.3.3).
     - Random 1 to 4 seconds delay of start signal (beep) after timer trigger (IPSC rule 8.3.3 and rule 8.3.4).
     - Wait for a custom delay, giving you the time to execute your dry fire exercise.
-    - Finished the dry fire exercise gives the command "If You Are Finished, Unload And Show Clear" (IPSC rule 8.3.6).
+    - Finished the dry fire exercise gives the command *"If You Are Finished, Unload And Show Clear"* (IPSC rule 8.3.6).
-    - Put your gun in holster with command "If Clear, Hammer Down, Holster" (IPSC rule 8.3.7).
+    - Put your gun in holster with command *"If Clear, Hammer Down, Holster"* (IPSC rule 8.3.7).

 In Stage Mode you can also simulate, with a random probability of 20%, the Range Officer giving you some special commands:

-    - "Stop", during the execution of your dry fire exercise to simulate the Range Officer stopping you for an issue (IPSC rule 8.3.5).
+- *"Stop"*, during the execution of your dry fire exercise to simulate the Range Officer stopping you for an issue (IPSC rule 8.3.5).
-    - "Safety, Holster", at the end of your dry fire exercise to simulate putting your gun loaded in holster
+- *"Safety, Holster"*, at the end of your dry fire exercise to simulate putting your gun loaded in holster

 ## How To